Here at Jon C. Packman DDS, we offer the best periodontal care and ensure your teeth are always firmly rooted in your gums and jaw.

 Periodontal care concerns itself with the support structures of a tooth.
 Periodontal refers to the gums and the bone that surrounds and supports the tooth.
 It is important that these parts remain in good condition since they are the ones that hold the tooth in position.

-Periodontal care involves the prevention and treatment of periodontal diseases.
+Periodontal care involves the prevention, maintenance and treatment of periodontal diseases.
 One of the major causes of periodontal diseases is poor oral hygiene.
 When plaque or tartar accumulates on your teeth, it starts to destroy your gums and jaw bone.
 If the condition is left unmitigated, you might end up losing your teeth.

 How do You Know You Have Periodontal Disease?

 Many people tend not to realize they have periodontal disease, especially because the initial symptoms are mild and painless.
 Ordinary brushing and flossing are very important, but they are never enough to avoid plaque and tartar buildup.
 It is important that you have your teeth cleaned professionally after a while.
 We provide dental cleanings also.
 The service ensures your teeth are left spotless, and more importantly without plague or bacteria.

 Bleeding gums is one of the obvious signs of periodontal disease.
 Your gums are not supposed to bleed unless you been hit or injured.
 Even thorough brushing and flossing should not make your gums bleed.
 Your gums could become red and swollen as well.
 Receding gums is also a sign of periodontal disease.
 If you experience any of these, then come and see us.

 Periodontal disease causes bone loss.
 You will most likely note your teeth have taken new positions, or they’ve become loose if you have lost some bone.
 These are signs to watch out for as well.

 Periodontal disease has stages depending on severity.
 Our dentist will categorize it in one of the following stages after diagnosis.